MenuFi/MenuFiAndroidApp/README.md

 * Run `gradlew assembleDebug` to build the project and create an APK.

 #### BUILD PRODUCTION
-* follow the instructions on 'https://developer.android.com/studio/publish/app-signing.html' to build a production APK
+* Follow these instructions to build a production APK: https://developer.android.com/studio/publish/app-signing.html

 ### RUNNING APPLICATION

 #### ON DEVICE
-* run `adb -d install path/to/your_app.apk` to install the app to your device
+* Run `adb -d install path/to/your_app.apk` to install the app to your device

 #### ON EMULATOR
-1. run `emulator -avd avd_name` to start your emulator
+1. Run `emulator -avd avd_name` to start your emulator
-2. run `adb install path/to/your_app.apk` to install to your emulator
+2. Run `adb install path/to/your_app.apk` to install to your emulator

 ### TROUBLESHOOTING